-The amendments to the Coronavirus Bill will apply to all commercial tenants in England, Wales and Northern Ireland and last until 30 June 2020, with an option for the Government to extend if needed.
-It should be noted that amendments only suspend a landlord's right to forfeit for the period of three months; it does not extinguish a tenant's liability to pay rent under the lease.
+The measures apply to all business tenancies in England, Wales and Northern Ireland and will last until 30 June 2020 (Section 82(12)(b) of the Act), with an option for the Government to extend if needed.
+It should be noted that the measures only suspend a landlord's right to forfeit for the period of three months (ending 30 June 2020); it does not extinguish a tenant's liability to pay rent under the lease.
 Unless the current deadline of 30 June 2020 is extended, a landlord's right to forfeit will again arise on 1 July 2020.